kachick/selfup/README.md

 ## FAQ

 - `selfup run .github` does not work.
 Is there walker option?
-  - Just taking target paths, recommend to use as this `git ls-files .github | xargs selfup run`
+  - Just taking target paths, one way is using as this `git ls-files .github | xargs selfup run --`

 - What are the advantages over version updaters?
   - [dependabot does not have this feature](https://github.com/dependabot/dependabot-core/issues/9557)